ELadrimonos/ipados_menu_bar/README.md

 - `PlatformMenu`: Top-level menu categories
 - `PlatformMenuItemGroup`: Grouped menu items with separators
 - `PlatformMenuItem`: Individual menu actions with optional keyboard shortcuts
+- `PlatformMenuWithIcon`: Menu categories with a leading icon
+- `PlatformMenuItemWithIcon`: Individual menu actions with a leading action
+- *Default menu items*: Apple's top-level menu categories with their corresponding items and listeners
+  - `DefaultFileMenu`: Items file-related using Apple's incorporated item with callbacks for your app functionality and additional custom items
+  - `DefaultEditMenu`: Items for actions on your app using Apple's incorporated item with callbacks for your app f functionality and additional custom items
+  - `DefaultFormatMenu`: Items for formatting text or other data on your app using Apple's incorporated item with callbacks for your app functionality and additional custom items
+  - `DefaultViewMenu`: Items to switch between screens or other UI-related actions like showing the sidebar
+  - `DefaultWindowMenu`: Listeners for reacting when the window layout changes, a new window is opened, switched screen, etc...

 ## 📱 Platform Support